 That's why it was pretty big news for Bales, a metal surface solution company, to learn that their NPS has gone up four points from 2019 to 77 percent and maintained the high level throughout the pandemic.
 The average NPS score in manufacturing is a meager 53 percent—but why does all of that matter at all?
 Because companies with a high NPS score tend to grow four to eight percentage points above their market's annual growth.

-Finding new ways to grow means preserving a family legacy for Stacey and Sara Bales.
+Creating new business growth strategies means preserving a family legacy for Stacey and Sara Bales.
 They inherited the business from their father after his abrupt passing in 2009.
 Understanding their customers and employees has been critical from day one.

 "We don't know everything, and we don't act like we do," Stacey Bales, now President of the company, said in a recently published Forbes article.
 Having to pick up where their father left off without any pre-planning was hard, but it kept them open to what their employees and customers had to say.
 "We really wanted their help," Stacey said.